awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetSDKMidLevel.md

   + If the input attribute value is null, it deletes the attributes, if it is present\.

 **Note**
-This mid\-level `UpdateItem` operation does not support the `Add` action \(see [UpdateItem](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateItem.html)\) supported by the underlying DynamoDB operation\.
+This mid\-level `UpdateItem` operation does not support the `Add` action \(see [UpdateItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateItem.html)\) supported by the underlying DynamoDB operation\.

 **Note**
-The `PutItem` operation \([Putting an Item \- Table\.PutItem Method](WorkingWithItemsDocumentClasses.md#PutMidLevelDotNet)\) can also can perform an update\.
+The `PutItem` operation \([Putting an Item \- Table\.PutItem Method](WorkingWithItemsDocumentClasses.md#PutMidLevelDotNet)\) can also perform an update\.
 If you call `PutItem` to upload an item and the primary key exists, the `PutItem` operation replaces the entire item\.
 Note that, if there are attributes in the existing item and those attributes are not specified on the `Document` that is being put, the PutItem operation deletes those attributes\.
 However, `UpdateItem` only updates the specified input attributes\.
 Any other existing attributes of that item will remain unchanged\.

 The following are the steps to update an item using the AWS SDK for \.NET document model\.